 - relate to different learning styles for themselves and others

-The workshop is primarily designed for experts working in prudential regulation and supervision who are occasionally involved in knowledge-sharing activities (workshops, seminars and conferences).
-More specifically, we are inviting:
+The workshop was primarily designed for experts working in prudential regulation and supervision who are occasionally involved in knowledge-sharing activities (workshops, seminars and conferences).
+More specifically, we were inviting:

 - employees from banking regulation departments, from banking supervision departments, and those from banking resolution units

 - employees that are involved in coordination of prudential supervision

 - other financial sector (insurance, pension funds, capital markets) regulators and supervisors